Beneteau

-Beneteau or Bénéteau ([beneto]) is a French sail and motor boat manufacturer, with production facilities in France and in the United States.
-The company is a large and recognized boat builder, commanding a substantial worldwide market, with its holding company (Groupe Beneteau) now also holding other prestige brands such as Jeanneau and its multihull subsidiary Lagoon in 1995.
+Beneteau or Bénéteau ([beneto]) is a French sail and motorboat manufacturer, with production facilities in France and in the United States.
+The company is a large and recognized boat builder, with its holding company (Groupe Beneteau) now also holding other prestigious brands, such as Jeanneau and its multihull subsidiary Lagoon in 1995.

 History

 Shipwright Benjamin Bénéteau founded the company in 1884, at Croix-de-Vie, France to build sailing trawlers.
 In the mid sixties, Benjamin's grandchildren Annette Bénéteau Roux and her brother André Bénéteau introduced a line of fiberglass boats.